 State regulation of aquaculture operations by CDFG are addressed in Division 12 of the Fish and Game Code.
-Under these code provisions, CDFG regulates the stocking of aquatic organisms, brood stock acquisition, disease control, the importation of aquatic organisms into the state, and the transfer of organisms between water bodies.
+Under these code provisions, CDFG regulates the stocking of aquatic organisms, brood stock acquisition, disease control, and the importation of aquatic organisms into the state.
 There are approximately 30 marine aquaculture operations within the state (CDFG [Ramey], pers. comm., 2011d).
 Some are located on state-owned tide and submerged lands while others are located on tide and submerged lands under the jurisdiction of other governmental entities or private parties.
-State management by CDFG of these operations differs based on the operation's location (e.g., granted tidelands, private tidelands, or state tidelands).
+State management by CDFG of these operations differs based on the operation's location.

 Under the Fish and Game Code, the State of California, through the Fish and Game Commission (CFGC), issues state water bottom leases for aquaculture operations that are located on state-owned tidelands.
-CDFG manages 16 shellfish leases held by 8 such operators (this does not include two leases to DBOC issued over granted tidelands in Drakes Estero) (CDFG 2011f^{vii}).
-Through these leases, CDFG collects payments from aquaculture operators.
-These payments include an annual lease fee based on the number of acres included in the lease and privilege use taxes, which are based on the gallons of oysters produced as reported by monthly statements.
-CDFG also has authority to regulate other aspects of these operations, including the stocking of aquatic organisms, brood stock acquisition, disease control, the importation of aquatic animals, and the transfer of organisms between water bodies.
-As discussed below, this authority pertains to all importers regardless of whether their operation is located on state-owned tidelands or on tidelands owned by other governmental entities or private parties.
+The CDFG manages 16 leases held by 8 such operators (this does not include two leases to DBOC issued over granted tidelands in Drakes Estero) (CDFG [Ramey], pers. comm., 2011d).
+Through these leases, CDFG collects annual payments from aquaculture operators.
+These payments include an annual lease fee based on the number of acres included in the lease and annual privilege use taxes.
+CDFG also has authority to regulate other aspects of these operations, including the stocking of aquatic organisms, brood stock acquisition, disease control, and the importation of aquatic animals.
+As discussed below, this latter authority pertains to all importers regardless of whether their operation is located on state-owned tidelands or on tidelands owned by other governmental entities or private parties.

-There are approximately 19 other aquaculture operations (this does not include DBOC) in the state.
-Nine of these operations are on granted or private tidelands and the remaining 10 are land-based facilities (CDFG 2011f^{viii}).
-With the exception of Drakes Estero, the CFGC does not issue state water-bottom leases for aquaculture operations located on granted or private tidelands, and CDFG does not collect lease fees or privilege use taxes from these operators.
+There are approximately 19 aquaculture operations in the state that operate on granted or private tide and submerged lands not owned by the State of California (CDFG [Ramey], pers. comm., 2011d).
+With the exception of Drakes Estero, the CFGC does not issue leases for aquaculture operations located on granted or private tidelands, and CDFG does not collect lease fees or privilege use taxes from these operators.
 Rather, these operators make payments to the entity that holds title to the tide and submerged lands on which they operate.